Give Him a Normal Life

-- Fate of Magical Girl Lyrical Nanoha initially opposed her adopted children Erio and Caro joining the Time-Space Administration Bureau despite their abilities (Caro can summon dragons, and Erio made it to B rank at the age of 10), and notes to herself that she had hoped they would take a more peaceful path in life.
+- In Magical Girl Lyrical Nanoha StrikerS, Fate initially opposed her adopted children Erio and Caro joining the Time-Space Administration Bureau despite their abilities (Caro can summon dragons, and Erio made it to B rank at the age of 10), and notes to herself that she had hoped they would take a more peaceful path in life.
 Over time, she becomes more at ease about allowing them to serve.

-- Used in the Zeta Gundam movies, when Haman Kahn is shown arranging for her charge Minerva Zabi to live as a normal schoolgirl on Earth after the last battle.
-Years later, we re-meet the teenaged Minerva... as a young girl named Audrey Burne, the female lead of Gundam Unicorn.
+- Used in the Mobile Suit Zeta Gundam movies, when Haman Kahn is shown arranging for her charge Mineva Zabi to live as a normal schoolgirl on Earth after the last battle.
+Years later, we re-meet the teenaged Mineva... as a young girl named Audrey Burne, the female lead of Mobile Suit Gundam Unicorn.

 - Whilst Mobile Suit Gundam ZZ is in a different (and more canonical) continuity than the Zeta movies, it shows that the same thing happened there as well.
 In the last episode, the 'Mineva Zabi' we've seen throughout the show turns out to be a Body Double, and the real Mineva hasn't been seen since the end of the Gryps Conflict.

 - Used in Karin, after the titular character loses her blood-creating powers as a consequence of being kidnapped and almost used as a Barrier Maiden by the Brownlick clan.
-Her Friendly Neighborhood Vampire relatives, who were planning to do that from a while ago, erase her memories of themselves and the very existence of vampires; then, they ask her boyfriend and their Secret Keeper Kenta Usui to help her rebuild her life from scratch.
+Her Friendly Neighborhood Vampire relatives, who were planning to do that from a while ago, erase her memories of themselves and the very existence of vampires so she won't be burdened; then, they ask her boyfriend and their Secret Keeper Kenta Usui to help her rebuild her life from scratch.
 Kenta thinks it's not fair to Karin, but ultimately accepts, and later they're Happily Married.

 - This is most of the reason why Catwoman/Selina Kyle gave up her daughter Helena for adoption.